 Official selection: algorithms and fragility in film production 🎬

-The selection committee has prioritized narratives about resilience and vulnerability, setting aside grand spectacle cinema.
+The selection committee has prioritized narratives about resilience and vulnerability, setting aside big-budget cinema.
 Technically, the proposals favor long takes, natural lighting, and minimalist scripts.
 Some films use digital post-production tools to create dreamlike atmospheres, but without resorting to dominant visual effects.
-The result is a lineup that demands patience from the viewer, with slow rhythms seeking to capture complex emotional states.
-Italy's absence suggests that its recent production did not fit these introspective parameters or failed to articulate them with the strength required to compete.
+The result is a program that demands patience from the viewer, with slow-paced rhythms seeking to capture complex emotional states.
+Italy's absence suggests that its recent production did not fit these parameters of introspection or failed to articulate them with the strength required to compete.

 Italy, rebirth has slipped through your fingers 🍝

-While Cannes celebrates human fragility, Italy seems to have been left behind.
-The 22 titles speak of rebirth, but Italian cinema didn't even make it to the screening room door.
-Perhaps the transalpine directors were too busy shooting sequels to mother-in-law comedies or documentaries about pasta.
+While Cannes celebrates human fragility, Italy seems to have been left in the elevator.
+The 22 titles speak of rebirth, but Italian cinema didn't even make it to the door of the screening room.
+Perhaps the transalpine directors were too busy shooting sequels of mother-in-law comedies or documentaries about pasta.
 Or maybe the selection committee confused Fellini with a TikTok influencer.
 The truth is, in a festival where everyone seeks rebirth, Italy has preferred to take a nap.